 Pregnant, Homeless, and Colorado Adoption

-Unplanned pregnancycan be a very scary and worrisome time for a lot of birth mothers.
-Everyone has something else going on in their life and sometimes may feel that pregnancy is the last thing they can handle.
+Unplanned pregnancy can be a very scary and worrisome time for a lot of birth mothers.
+Everyone has something else going on in their life and sometimes may feel that pregnancy is overwhelming.
 It is a lot of work and a long process to go through.
-There are endless doctor visits sleepless nights, and it is an emotional rollercoaster.
+There are endless doctor visits, sleepless nights, and it is an emotional rollercoaster.
 It is hard to imagine juggling all of that while being homeless.
 You are not in an ideal situation nor a safe environment.
 We understand that all you want is for your child to be safe and healthy.
-At Adoption Choices of Colorado, we are more than happy to help set you up in an environment acceptable enough to carry out the terms of your pregnancy.
-All we want is for you to deliver a happy and healthy baby while keeping yourself physically and mentally healthy at the same time.
+At Adoption Choices of Colorado, we are more than happy to help.
+We want to set you up in an environment acceptable enough to carry out the terms of your pregnancy.
+We strive to deliver a hap

 Adoption Choices of Colorado understands that being homeless means that you might not have all the resources you need to carry out your pregnancy.
 That is where we come in and help.
 We can offer a wide variety of services such as financial assistance, housing, and transportation.
 Reach out to us so we can get you set up with an adoption specialist that will cater to your needs and explain all of your options to you.